Aurora, South Dakota: 2000 census

+Education

+It is in the Brookings School District 05-1.

 Sports

-The only two sports teams in Aurora are both baseball teams, American Legion Baseball Post 230 (2002–Present) & the Aurora A's (2000-2018), who became the Aurora Aces (2019–present).
-Both programs play their home games at Langland Field (formerly referred to as Aurora Ballpark), dedicated on October 19, 2019, in memorial to Jake Langland (June 29, 1985 - June 1, 2019), who played three season with Post 230 (2003–05), co-managed the team in 2006, and played for the A's 2006–07.
+The only two sports teams in Aurora are both baseball teams, American Legion Baseball Post 230 (2002–Present) & the Aurora A's (2000–2018), who became the Aurora Aces (2019–present).
+Both programs play their home games at Langland Field (formerly referred to as Aurora Ballpark), dedicated on October 19, 2019, in memorial to Jake Langland (June 29, 1985 - June 1, 2019), who played three seasons with Post 230 (2003–05), co-managed the team in 2006, and played for the A's 2006–07.
 Langland Field is located two blocks west of the city water tower, on Maple Ave., with the left field bordered by W. Pine St. and right field bordered by Oak Ave.

-The ballpark's concession stand, bathrooms, and in-ground dugouts were installed for the 2002 season, its original Dakotronics scoreboard was installed for the 2003 season, its lights during the 2004 season (purchased by the city, with crane installation donated by the then new local ethanol plant, Verasun Energy.
+The ballpark's concession stand, bathrooms, and in-ground dugouts were installed for the 2002 season, its original Daktronics scoreboard was installed for the 2003 season, its lights during the 2004 season (purchased by the city, with crane installation donated by the then new local ethanol plant, Verasun Energy).
 Players and their families provided volunteer labor for the lighting install.
-Due to inoperability, the original scoreboard was replaced with an equivalent model, refurbished Dakotronics scoreboard in late 2019, during the Langland dedication (thanks to the orchestration of Alex Ohm, friend and legion teammate of Jake Langland).
+Due to inoperability, the original scoreboard was replaced with an equivalent model, refurbished Daktronics scoreboard in late 2019, during the Langland dedication (thanks to the orchestration of Alex Ohm, friend and legion teammate of Jake Langland).
 In 2021, Bob Shelden Field (Brookings, SD) was renovated, and half of the original "Wenande Pressbox” (named for donator, Rick Wenande) was relocated by Terry Anderson to Langland Field and installed on an elevated platform behind the home plate bleachers.
 Prior to this, Langland Field had no pressbox.
-In 2022, and due to city drainage issues, the city extracted the in-ground dugouts in favor of above-ground dugouts to-be-built for the 2023 season.
+In 2022, due in part to city drainage issues, the city extracted the in-ground dugouts in favor of above-ground dugouts to be built for the 2023 season.